t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 On the one hand, this makes requests a bit more verbose since every request must contain all the information necessary to process it.
 On the other hand, this makes servers efficient and scalable, since they do not have to keep any state about their clients.
 Requests can easily be distributed over multiple worker threads or server instances (cf. load balancing).
-For IoT systems, this constraint lowers the memory requirements for server implementations, which is particularly important for constrained servers (e.g., sensor nodes) and servers serving large amount of clients (e.g., Resource Directory).
+For IoT systems, this constraint lowers the memory requirements for server implementations, which is particularly important for constrained servers (e.g., sensor nodes) and servers serving a large number of clients (e.g., Resource Directory).

 ## Uniform Resource Identifiers (URIs) {#sec-uris}